bfox9900/CAMEL99/README.md

 This system is a work in progress by a hobbyist so you will no doubt find numerous errors and places for impovement.
 That is all good.

-Do not hesitate to let me know at brian dot fox at foxaudioresearch dot ca
+Do not hesitate to let me know at {brian dot fox at brianfox dot ca}

 ### TWO DIFFERENT TYPES OF LIBRARY FILES
 ------------------------------------